ZcashFoundation/zebra/book/src/dev/state-db-upgrades.md

 state against those checkpoints.
 This checks that the two codepaths produce the same results.

 ## Upgrading the State Database
+[upgrades]: #upgrades

 For most state upgrades, we want to modify the database format of the existing database.
 If we change the major database version, every user needs to re-download and re-verify all the blocks, which can take days.

+### Writing Blocks to the State
+[write-block]: #write-block

+Zebra's state has two methods of getting to the latest format:
+- syncing from empty with the latest format, and
+- upgrading from a previous format to the latest format.

+This means that writing blocks uses two different codepaths, and they must produce the same results.
+This code is high risk, because discovering bugs is tricky, and fixing bugs can require a full reset and re-write of an entire column family.

+Most Zebra instances will do an upgrade, because they already have a cached state, and upgrades are faster.
+But we run a full sync in CI every week, because new users use that codepath.
+(And it is their first experience of Zebra.)

+When Zebra starts up and shuts down (and periodically in CI tests), we run checks on the state format.
+This makes sure that the two codepaths produce the same state on disk.

+To reduce code and testing complexity:
+- when a previous Zebra version opens a newer state, the entire state is considered to have that lower version, and
+- when a newer Zebra version opens an older state, each required upgrade is run on the entire state.

 ### In-Place Upgrade Goals